relativehysteria/rangeset/README.md

 that is released under the MIT license.
 He refactored the code in his later kernels but left the old implementation as-is in chocolate milk.

-that being said his implementation sucks lmao
+that being said his implementation ~~sucks lmao~~ is faster if one doesn't care for sorted ranges within the set.